"A highlight of the placement has been getting the chance to become part of a scientific community and contribute to active research."

 I’m currently in the middle of my placement year at Oak Ridge National Lab in the US.
 I’m working with the Nuclear Astrophysics group which studies nuclear reactions to understand processes that happen in stars.
 My project has focused on the simulation of a detector for studying these reactions, which will be used to influence the design of detectors in future experiments.

-"My placement has been less hands-on than usual because of the Covid-19 pandemic, but I’ve still been able to get some practical experience.
-For example earlier this year I travelled to Michigan to help out with an experiment at the National Superconducting Cyclotron Laboratory."
+"Earlier this year I travelled to Michigan to help out with an experiment at the National Superconducting Cyclotron Laboratory."

 A highlight of the placement has been getting the chance to become part of a scientific community and contribute to active research.
 Next month I’m going to present some work at the American Physical Society (APS) Division of Nuclear Physics meeting, which I’m very excited about.
 Overall, it’s been amazing to experience life in a different country while also building my career, and I’d highly recommend a placement abroad to anyone considering it.